 redirected to the installation process.

 Step 8: At the pre-installation check you might encounter an open_basedir

-Putting in the currect path to the /files folder of your Mambo installation, you can determine the path from the open_basedir error message.
+Putting in the currect path to the /cache folder of your Joomla installation, you can determine the path from the open_basedir error message.

 Step 8: On the database step use mysql1.nextmill.net for hostname and fill in the information you noted when creating your database.

 Leave the CHMOD options at default when asked (these don't apply